Illumina/REViewer/README.md

 convenient way to inspect large quantities of read pileups.

-- [Review BAMs](https://gitlab.com/andreassh/review-bams) is script that allows running REViewer on regular BAM file (by running ExpansionHunter behind the scenes).
+- [Review BAMs](https://gitlab.com/andreassh/review-bams) is script that allows applying REViewer to a regular BAM file (by running ExpansionHunter in the background).
 It was developed by [Andreas Halman](https://gitlab.com/andreassh).

 ## Citation